 Sweet olive tree propagation works best with semi-hardwood cuttings.
 This means you need to take cuttings from the tree in late autumn.

-Get 6-inch plant pots with drainage holes on the bottom.
+Get 6 inch (15 cm.) plant pots with drainage holes on the bottom.
 You’ll need one for each sweet olive cutting you intend to root.
 Press the sand mixture into the pot, pushing it in firmly to get rid of any air pockets.
-Poke a hole in the sand about 4 inches deep.
+Poke a hole in the sand about 4 inches (10 cm.) deep.

 Sweet Olive Cuttings

 Make the cuts at an angle.
 Then use the pruners to remove all leaves from the bottom half of each cutting.
 Remove half of each leaf on the top half of the cuttings.
 You’ll succeed in propagating sweet olive trees by rooting cuttings if you don’t use a rooting hormone compound.
-But the process might be quicker if you do.
+The process might be quicker though if you do.

 If you decide to use a rooting compound, pour some out on a dish and dip the cut end of each sweet olive cutting into it.
 Then put each cutting, base end first, into one of the pots.
 It should go into the hole you made in the sand.
 Press the sand in around the cutting and add a little water to settle the sand near the stem.

-You should have roots on about 5 weeks.
+You should have roots in about five weeks.
 This means your sweet olive tree propagation was successful.
 Keep the rooted cutting in a protected place until planting time.